LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Hardware Implementation

 Additional microarchitectural details of the PE are listed in Table~\ref{tab:microarchitecture_details}.
-Notably, our accelerator uses a multi-level dataflow \cite{magnet} to optimize reuse across different operands.
+Notably, our accelerator uses a multi-level dataflow called output-stationary local-A-stationary\cite{magnet} to optimize reuse across different operands.
+Inputs from buffer A are read out once every 16 cycles and stored in a register for temporal reuse.
+Inputs from buffer B are read once every cycle and reused across the 32 lanes spatially.
+Partial sums are temporally accumulated in a 16-entry latch array collector before sending the completed sum to the post-processing unit.
 The two buffers in the PE store different data depending on whether output activation, input gradient, or weight gradient is being computed.
 For example, weights and input activations are stored in \TT{BufferA} and \TT{BufferB} respectively during forward propagation to compute the output activations.
 On the other hand, input activations and output gradients are stored in the respective buffers during backward propagation to compute the weight gradient.
 Table~\ref{tab:dataflow} outlines how we map various tensors in DNN computation to buffers in our hardware during different computation passes.
 Note that weight updates are performed outside of the PEs through the global buffer.